What's New in 3.07

 and estimates path-loss and rain-attenuation based on ITU-R climate models.

 As used by Hausfeld Consulting for satellite communications planning.

-Anyone may download and install GEOPoint to access the basic features free of charge.
+Anyone may download and install GEOPoint to access the basic Lite features free of charge.

-Registration and payment are only required to unlock the Advanced features of the program.
+Registration and payment are only required to unlock the Pro features of the program.

 - an easy to use dialog-style user interface for data entry and calculation;

 - entry of earth station location coordinates directly, or by clicking on a world map;